-- Good expat salaries – the average expat salary in Canada is an impressive $111,000 USD.
+- Good expat salaries – The average expat salary in Canada is an impressive US$111,000.

 When weighing up both the pros and cons of moving your family to Canada from the USA, it’s worth noting that:

-- There are restrictions over private healthcare – certain Canadian provinces have banned private healthcare, although there is some debate as to whether this is constitutional.
+- Private healthcare – There are restrictions over private healthcare.
+Certain Canadian provinces have banned private healthcare, although there is some debate as to whether this is constitutional.